futoin/core-js-ri-xferengine/README.md

 <a name="BaseFace"></a>

 ## BaseFace
-Base Face with neutral common functionality
+Base Face with neutral common registration functionality

 **Kind**: global class
 **Note**: Not official API